skartik-sk/dashh/contract/Readme.md

 ## Overview

 The `campaign_module` is a smart contract implemented in Move for the Aptos blockchain that allows users to create and manage campaigns, as well as participate in them.
-The module provides functionalities to initialize a campaign manager, create campaigns, add participants, and update participant points.
+The module provides functionalities to initialize a campaign manager, create campaigns, add participants, and update participant points. here is the Address for deployed contract :

 ## Module Structure